 Though the songs appear (at first listen) simple and accessible, Tracy Chapman is an album which you can appreciate at a number of levels.
-Initially seduced by the sweet melodies sung by Tracy’s rich and unique vocals, I soon grew to view the record through a different lens as I started to pay more attention to the thought-provoking lyrics; a powerful political and social commentary of 1980s America which is just as poignant today (perhaps more so given current global events) as it was upon its release 31 years ago.
+Initially seduced by the sweet melodies of Tracy’s rich and unique vocals, I soon grew to view the record through a different lens as I paid more attention to the thought-provoking lyrics.
+A powerful political and social commentary of 1980s America which is just as poignant today (perhaps more so given current global events) as it was upon its release 31 years ago.
 It’s difficult not to be touched by the pain and imagery created by Across The Lines, Why? or the haunting Behind The Wall as she brings poverty, domestic violence and racism to the table for discussion.
 All without trying to play the victim or patronising the very people whose cause she is supporting.
 As I’ve aged and become a professional lyricist myself, I really do admire the sincerity and grace of these words.

 Tracy Chapman Highlights

 She’s Got Her Ticket, Fast Car, Talkin’ ‘Bout A Revolution

 The three singles from this album – Fast Car, Talkin’ ‘Bout A Revolution and Baby Can I Hold You – quickly became incredibly famous and rightly remain so today.
 That said, they are by no means superior to the other songs on this album, all of which are worthy of exploration.